jianzongwu/Awesome-Open-Vocabulary/README.md

 # Open Vocabulary Survey

 If you find missing cited works or some suggestions to this survey.
-Please send us a issue.
+Please send us an issue.

 ### Open Vocabulary Classification